suchipi/hex-engine/packages/website/docs/api-2d.md

     [name: string]: AnimationAPI<number>;
   };
 }): {
+  /**
-  /** The current animation, that frames will be drawn from. */
+   * The current animation, that frames will be drawn from.
+   *
+   * Available since version: 0.0.0
+   */
   currentAnim: AnimationAPI<number>;

+  /**
+   * Draws the current frame of the current animation into the canvas.
+   *
+   * Available since version: 0.0.1
+   *
+   * In versions prior to 0.0.1, this method was called `drawSpriteIntoContext`
+   * and had a different signature.
+   */
   draw(
     context: CanvasRenderingContext2D,
     options: {